 The research activities of SLU’s Agricultural and Food Economics unit in the Department of Economics concern the assessment of agricultural and trade policies, modeling of agri-food markets, and other issues related to agriculture, resources, and the environment.
 Often, the unit applies econometric tools and methods.

 The unit of Environmental Economics has an interest in and focus on research relevant for environmental policy.
 Some particular areas are: effects of policy instruments on carbon emission in a long term perspective; expected developments in non-renewable resource prices; bio-energy and climate change; compliance with environmental regulations and design of environmental policies.

 Faculty members and their specialization in the different sub-fields relevant for the programme

 |Prof. H. Hansson||Production economics|

-|Prof. Y. Surry||agricultural and trade policy analysis with emphasis in applied econometric methods and general equilibrium modelling|
+|Prof. emeritus Y. Surry||Agricultural and trade policy analysis with an emphasis on applied econometric methods and general equilibrium modelling|

-Prof. Yves Surry has extensive research experience in the modeling of agri-food sectors, as well as in applied econometrics and the evaluation of agricultural and trade policies.
+Prof. emeritus Yves Surry has extensive research experience in the modeling of agri-food sectors, as well as in applied econometrics and the evaluation of agricultural and trade policies.
 He is also engaged in input-output modelling.